 TIP: Request a City View or a Bay View room away from the pool and restaurant.
 The Beach Restaurant often has live music, in addition to the proximity to the restaurant Whiskey Joe’s Bar and Grill around the corner – it could be loud later than your children’s bedtime.
 We did not have a problem with noise whatsoever, but just to be safe.

 Bay Harbor Hotel has an onsite restaurant called Beach Restaurant.
 Thursdays, kids eat free!
 They had a movie set up inside at the KidsZone with big legos and an ice cream bar.
-Outside, my children played with the giant Connect Four and oversize Chess set.
-I watched them near by and comfortably enjoyed my dinner and a drink.
+Outside, my children played with the giant Connect Four and an oversize Chess set.
+I watched them nearby and comfortably enjoyed my dinner and a drink.
 Bay Harbor Hotel runs a lot of specials.
 On our second stay, we received two free drink tickets.
 Keep an eye out for the special deals they run.
 I am a big fan of the outdoor space for our family.
 This was a big plus.

 Bay Harbor Hotel also has a pool and indoor gym.

 We loved the outdoor community the West Coast of Florida had.
-As we were returning from Clearwater Beach on Gulf to Bay Blvd. there were a ton of people out walking and running on the patha and bridges.
+As we were returning from Clearwater Beach on Gulf to Bay Blvd. there were a ton of people out walking and running on the paths and bridges.
 It’s a short walk from Bay Harbor Hotel to a pier and beach area alongside the road.
 It looked great for exercising or hanging out to see the view.

 Would we return?
 We already have!
-There area two things that keep me coming back to the West Coast of Florida.
+There are two things that keep me coming back to the West Coast of Florida.
 The sunsets and the sugar sand beaches.
 Another would be the vibe.
 I am digging the calmness and fresh air on the West Coast of Florida.
 It doesn’t feel as crowded, and a nightly ritual of watching the colorful sunsets on the horizon is magical.

 7700 W Courtney Campbell Causeway